babybeluga1980/documentation/setup-and-configuration-guide.md

 If the problem persists after these checks, please consider reporting the issue on the GitHub repository with detailed information about your setup and the errors encountered.

 ## 7. Reporting Issues
-If you encounter a bug or an issue, please report it via [GitHub Issues](https://github.com/earlyai/earlyai-vscode-release/issues):
+If you encounter a bug or an issue, please report it via GitHub Issues:
 1. Visit the [GitHub](https://github.com/earlyai/earlyai-vscode-release/issues) repository
 2. Navigate to the 'Issues' section
 3. Click on 'New Issue'
 4. Provide a descriptive title and a detailed description of the issue.
 Attach screenshots or error logs, if possible, to help us understand the problem better
 5. Submit the issue
 ## 8. Suggesting Enhancements
-**We are always looking for ways to make our extension more useful:**
+**We are always looking for ways to make our product more powerful:**
 1. Visit the [GitHub](https://github.com/earlyai/earlyai-vscode-release/issues) repository
 2. Go to the 'Issues' section and check if a similar enhancement has already been proposed
 3. If not, create a new issue by selecting the 'Feature request' template
-4. Describe your idea with as many details as possible, explaining how it would benefit users of the extension
+4. Describe your idea with as many details as possible, explaining how it would benefit our users
 5. Submit the request

+###Looking forward to hearing from you
+###The Early team.